 Leverage data to improve your hiring

 With the right hiring technology in place, you can continuously improve your recruitment and hiring efforts.
-For example, Hireology’s analytics platform, Insights, features actionable Q&A analytics that answer questions such as:
+For example, Hireology’s built-in analytics features actionable Q&A analytics that answer questions such as:

 - How fast am I hiring?